Sergei Ryakhovsky: Background

 Sergei Vasilyevich Ryakhovsky was born on 29 December 1962, in the Saltykovka area of Balashikha, Moscow Oblast, a city 1 kilometre (0.62 mi) east of Moscow.
 Ryakhovsky was 6 ft 6 in tall and weighed 280 lb.
 In 1982, Ryakhovsky claimed he began to feel "an irresistible desire for intimacy with a woman", and made several attempts to rape elderly women in the Golyanovo area of east Moscow, for which he was convicted of hooliganism and received a four-year sentence in prison.
+For his rape attempts in the past (in the hierarchy of Soviet prisoners, rape was considered an unworthy crime, unlike theft and robbery), he was raped by other inmates, which led him to hate homosexuals and conclude that victims should not be left alive.

 Murders

 In June 1988, Ryakhovsky committed his first murder when he killed a homosexual man in Bitsa, a village in Moscow Oblast on the outskirts of Moscow.
 The same year he killed three homosexual men in Izmaylovsky Park, which Ryakhovsky claimed was part of his personal mission to "cleanse" society by killing homosexuals and prostitutes.
 Despite this, the majority of his victims between 1988 and 1993 were elderly women, although he also killed five men and two teenagers.
 Ryakhovsky's main methods of killing were stabbing or strangulation with his bare hands or a rope, and after the victim had died he mutilated the bodies, mainly in the genital area.
-Some corpses of Ryakhovsky's victims would have sexual acts performed upon them.
+Some corpses of Ryakhovsky's victims would have sexual acts performed upon them, including male ones.
 In January 1993, Ryakhovsky murdered a 73-year-old man, cut off his head with a hunting knife and, one day later, returned to cut off his leg.
 His next victim, a 65-year-old woman, had her abdomen ruptured with a weak pyrotechnical device.
 He hanged, eviscerated, and then decapitated his penultimate victim, a 16-year-old boy, with a knife.